 At All Saints, marriage preparation usually includes 2-3 meetings with the assigned presider for completion of the FOCCUS Instrument (pre-marriage inventory) and ceremony planning.
 The FOCCUS covers many areas of communication, personal history, and decisions within a person’s and a couple’s life.
 The acronym stands for Facilitating Open Couple Communication, Understanding, and Study.

 Couples must also attend a Diocesan sponsored Foundation for Marriage class (one Saturday).

 Once the necessary marriage preparation has begun, the parish office will give couples an outline of the wedding ceremony and a list of suggested readings/prayers/music to begin planning the details of the wedding ceremony.

-If you are interested in obtaining information about a vocation (as a deacon, or priest), you are encouraged to contact the contact the Vocation Office, Archdiocese of Louisville, at 502.636.0296 or [email protected].
+If you are interested in obtaining information about a vocation (as a deacon, or priest), you are encouraged to contact the Vocation Office, Archdiocese of Louisville, at 502.636.0296 or [email protected].

 Please contact the Parish Office (502.477.6676) to schedule a funeral service, usually celebrated at a Mass at All Saints.
 A staff member will assist the family with planning the funeral liturgy.
 Family members are invited to take an active role in planning the funeral liturgy, which includes the selection of readings and music.
 Selections from which to choose to personalize the liturgy for the loved one will be provided.